March 2014 Mt. Tabor Revegetation Project Update

 - Reduced maintenance costs.
 Some of the native plants are being planted in areas formerly mowed by PP&R. Converting these to natural areas reduces PP&R maintenance costs.

-- Fall 2013 - Continued invasive plant control throughout the park’s natural areas.
+- January/February 2015 – Native planting where needed throughout the park’s natural areas.

 - Through Spring 2017 – Ongoing invasive plant control, planting area maintenance, and native planting where needed.

 The Mt.
 Tabor Revegetation project began in fall 2010.
 It is part of Portland’s Tabor to the River Program to stop sewer backups, manage stormwater naturally, and restore watershed health in close partnership with the community.
 Learn more at about Tabor to the River at www.portlandoregon.gov/bes/tabortoriver.
 Establishing native plants in the place of invasive plants inMt.TaborPark enhances watershed health by improving stormwater management and habitat, just as green streets do in urban areas.

 - It is important that park users STAY ON TRAILS to prevent erosion and disturbance during the restoration process.

 - City staff are paying close attention to potential erosion in treatment areas.
 If areas of concern arise, they will be addressed using best management practices such as erosion control fabric or straw wattles.
 Park users should notify project staff if erosion is observed or new trails are being established.
 Email firstname.lastname@example.org or call 503-823-4886.